Linkedin

 Key Takeaways

-• 2Lock one professional objective before adding anything — every asset must defend that positioning or it does not earn a slot in the carousel.
+• 1Lock one professional objective in a single sentence before you touch the Featured Section — every asset must defend that one positioning

 Your LinkedIn featured section is the first thing recruiters, clients, and prospects see under your intro — and most professionals waste it on random content that does not match their goal.
 Here is the exact process I use to turn that prime real estate into a conversion engine that pulls the right attention to your profile.